In this article

 Squirrels, mice, and rats are the most common rodents that live in attics.
 The Norway rat and the roof rat are the most common rats.
 The Eastern Gray Squirrel is the most common squirrel species.
 The house mouse is the most common rodent.

-Attics are excellent nesting locations for many types of pests.
-They’re warm, unfrequented by humans, and safe from natural predators.
-Therefore, homeowners often find rodents in attics.It can be hard to detect a rodent infestation in your attic if you don’t frequent it often.
-And since rodents can be quite small, the noises they make will be minimal and hard to detect.
+Attics are excellent nesting sites for many pests.
+They’re warm, rarely visited by humans, and safe from natural predators.
+Therefore, homeowners often find rodents in attics.
+It can be hard to detect a rodent infestation in your attic if you don’t inspect it often.
+And since rodents can be relatively small, their noises will be minimal and hard to hear.

-Typical Signs of Rodent Infestation
+Signs of Rodent Infestation in the Attic

 • Squeaking noises

-• Scurrying Sounds
+• Scurrying sounds

-• Gnawing Sounds
+• Gnawing sounds

-• Gnawing on wood, pipes, electrical wires
+• Gnawing on wood, pipes, and electrical wires

 • Nests in insulation

-• Droppings and urine
+• Rodent droppings and urine

 Rodent Control in Your Attic